justinwoo/my-blog-posts/archive/2018/2018-07-29-user-empowerment-of-ffi-in-purescript.md

 Be sure to visit the links to see more in-depth explanations.

+## Extra

+Readers also pointed out that I didn't talk about exposing foreign values as `Foreign` from the [PureScript-Foreign](https://github.com/purescript/purescript-foreign) library.
+This library along with [Simple-JSON](https://github.com/justinwoo/purescript-simple-json) can be quite useful for verifying that some FFI result is what you expect in runtime.

 ## Links

 * PureScript language FFI documentation <https://github.com/purescript/documentation/blob/master/language/FFI.md>
 * PureScript documentation guide on FFI <https://github.com/purescript/documentation/blob/master/guides/FFI.md>
 * PureScript-Effect uncurried function documentation <https://pursuit.purescript.org/packages/purescript-effect/2.0.0/docs/Effect.Uncurried>
 * PureScript-Aff-Promise documentation <https://pursuit.purescript.org/packages/purescript-aff-promise/2.0.0>